25 Best Things to Do in Sequoia & Kings Canyon National Park

 4. Tunnel Log

-Tunnel Log is easily one of the most popular destinations within Sequoia National Park, so for obvious reasons, photos such as this are fairly hard to come by!
+Tunnel Log is easily one of the most popular destinations within Sequoia’s Giant Forest, so for obvious reasons, photos like this are fairly hard to come by!

-That being said, I’d say it was worth the wait, especially because the hill was so fun to ride!
+However, I’d say it was worth the wait, especially because the hill was so fun to skate!

-In any case, many people like the idea of standing on the tree for a photo, but know that all vehicle won’t fit through the Tunnel Log.
-It’s much shorter than it may appear.
+In any case, many people like the idea of standing on the tree for a photo, but know that most vehicles won’t fit through the Tunnel Log, as it’s much shorter than it may appear.

 Google Maps Directions: Tunnel Log